Toledo Market

 Key considerations for buying a condo in Toledo include: Review at least 3 years of HOA meeting minutes for hidden issues; Check the reserve fund percentage (ideally 70%+ funded); Verify what insurance the HOA covers vs. what you need.
 Also watch for red flags like HOA with less than 50% reserves and Multiple units for sale in same building (could indicate problems).

-Homes in Toledo currently spend an average of 30 days on market.
-This is typical for a balanced market with reasonable time to make decisions.
+Homes in Toledo currently spend an average of 84 days on market.
+This suggests a slower market where you have more time to negotiate.

 Looking for the best time to buy a condo in Toledo?
 Our analysis shows that October typically offers the best prices, with homes averaging around $223K.
 Buying during this time could save you up to $54K compared to peak months like July.

-With a median price of $248K and homes spending an average of 30 days on market, Toledo is currently a buyer's market.
-There's currently 6.5 months of inventory available.
+With a median price of $465K and homes spending an average of 84 days on market, Toledo is currently a balanced market.
+There's currently 3.8 months of inventory available.

 Condos typically appreciate more slowly than single-family homes but offer lower entry costs and maintenance.
 Location within the building matters - higher floors and better views command premiums.